-The auditor/the releasing person proves his integrity through submitting the declaration of agreement of the Code for Conduct of QS Scheme.
-The declaration of agreement of the Code for Conduct of QS Scheme is located in the partner section for certification bodies and auditors at www.q-s.de.
+Both the auditor and the releasing person profess their integrity by submitting a declaration of consent to the code of conduct for the QS scheme.
+The declaration of consent to the code of conduct for the QS scheme can be found in the partner area for certification bodies and auditors.

-Moreover, consent for the collection and storage of personal data is required for approval in the QS scheme.
+In addition, consent to the collection and storage of personal data is required for approval in the QS scheme.

-3.1 Requirements for auditors
+3.2 Requirements for auditors